biocomp/how-skype-fix-vulnerabilities/README.md

 I received total of 24 letters in 10 hours.
 Leaping ahead, let me tell you that attacker successfully guessed the confirmation code.

-Here's all secret codes that I received in time of attack, with timestamp of receiving the e-mails.
+Here are all secret codes that I received in time of attack, with timestamp of receiving the e-mails.
 We can see here, that sending was performed with short bursts in few minutes.
 ```
 Microsoft Support Code: 41917837 Fri, 26 Feb 2016 04:25:54 -0800 (PST)